Witham to Maldon branch line: Maldon East to Woodham Ferris

 Indeed, the whole of the passenger operation on the Maldon to Woodham Ferrers section was poor.
 In an attempt to control costs, Conductor-Guard operation was brought into use from 2 October 1922.
-The Maldon curve was singled in 1924, Woodham Ferrers to Maldon was made a single signalling section by 1933.
+The Maldon curve was singled in 1924, (Note: The section from Maldon East Junction to Maldon West; it had been left as double track when the Maldon spur was closed.)
+Woodham Ferrers to Maldon was made a single signalling section by 1933.
 The losses were nevertheless unsustainable and the final passenger service ran from Woodham Ferrers to Maldon on 10 September 1939.

 During World War II, a bomb fell on the main line near Ingatestone and the crater made the line there temporarily impassable.
 For two weeks, main line passenger trains ran via Woodham Ferrers and Maldon, reversing there.
 It was therefore said that the busiest passenger carryings on that part of the line were after closure to local passenger trains.

 Nevertheless, the regular traffic on the line between Maldon West and Woodham Ferrers was only a basic goods service and the poor financial results caused the line to be completely closed on 1 April 1953.